SatwikJha2003/Revision-Mate/README.md

 - This was designed for Windows OS

 # Requirements
 - Install PostgreSQL.
 Password is 12345.
-You can change settings in revision_mate\settings.py under DATABASES
+You can change settings in revision_mate\settings.py under DATABASES.
+Create a database (e.g. "revision_mate")
 - Install python and ReactJS
 - ```pip install -r requirements.txt```
 - ```pip install django```